 I’ve been experimenting quite a bit recently with making my own homemade natural beauty recipes.
-I created an herbal facial steam a while back, which I’ve been pairing with my latest little concoction – a rejuvenating and balancing DIY facial mask using hibiscus powder.
+My latest little concoction?
+A rejuvenating and balancing all-natural facial mask using hibiscus powder.

 This recipe is actually (entirely) inspired by S.W.
 Basics’ 3-Ingredient Hibiscus Mask.
 I wanted to see if I could re-create it myself, while saving a little money in the process.
 (S.W.
 Basics’ costs $22 for 2 oz.
 After purchasing the ingredients myself, I ended up paying around $13 and getting 5 oz worth).